Skip to main content

 3. Assessment

-4. Assessment Methods
+4. Assessment methods

-5. Selecting Assessment Technologies
+5. Selecting assessment technologies

 Assessing by Discussion Board

-The tool creates a virtual community of enquiry, allowing peer-to-peer discussions at any time and wherever Internet access is available, so that people don't need to meet face to face in real time.
+A discussion board is an online communication tool that lets students and teachers take part in discussion in a virtual environment.
+It creates a virtual community of enquiry, allowing peer-to-peer discussions at any time and wherever Internet access is available.
 Students can post comments, questions and responses, and the discussion board constitutes a record of the discussion.
+Available as stand-alone applications or as built-in tools in learning-management systems such as Moodle, discussion boards typically allow multiple threaded discussions to be grouped into a forum.

 Discussion boards can be used throughout a course and students' contributions assessed at the end of semester, or they can be set up as summative assessment activities.
+Conceptual discussions and group problem-solving tasks can be facilitated very effectively through discussion boards, while tasks requiring students to post personal reflections to the tutor or to showcase their individual performance are better fulfilled using tools such as a journal or blog.

 To help you decide whether to use a blog, a wiki or a discussion forum, visit the page Blog, wiki or forum—which should you use?